parq_blockmodel.blockmodel.ParquetBlockModel#

 pd.DataFrame

-Save the block model to a Parquet file.
+Export the block model as a dense xyz-indexed Parquet file.

 None